TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 Machine rooted!!!

-I have learned a lot with this machine, hope that you to :D.
+I have learned a lot with this machine, hope you have too.

 Keep hacking!!❤️❤️